openl2m/openl2m/docs/faq.rst

 Yes, you can do a fairly quick Docker compose install to test.
 Look at "docker/test/README.txt"

-* **Why does it take a while to show the switch page?**
+* **Why does it take a while to show the device basic views page?**

-This is a design decision. **Everything is read in real-time from the switch as you access it**.
-I.e. Every time you go (back) to a switch, it needs to re-learn the switch information from SNMP data.
+This is a design decision. **Everything is read in real-time from the device as you access it**.
+I.e. Every time you go (back) to a switch, it needs to re-learn the device information.
 That makes it somewhat slower, but it also means **you always have the current information.**
 The Ethernet/LLDP tables are updated as you refresh, which should help with finding devices that were just connected (instead of some other tools,